waldzellai/mcp-framework/README.md

 ## Features

 - 🛠️ Automatic discovery and loading of tools, resources, and prompts
-- Multiple transport support (stdio, SSE)
+- Multiple transport support (stdio, SSE, HTTP Stream)
 - TypeScript-first development with full type safety
 - Built on the official MCP SDK
 - Easy-to-use base classes for tools, prompts, and resources